 About IJRC

-The International Justice Resource Center (IJRC) shares essential information, skills and support with local advocates around the world to help them achieve justice and accountability for human rights violations using international law.
+The International Justice Resource Center (IJRC) is a non-profit human rights organization based in San Francisco, California.
+We share essential information, skills, and guidance with advocates and victims around the world to help them achieve justice and accountability for human rights violations using international law.

 IJRC is the first comprehensive resource to provide victims and advocates with the practical information they need to educate themselves and protect their own and others’ rights within the international human rights framework.
-By creating a one-stop online resource hub of practical, advocate-oriented materials, together with complementary tailored trainings and litigation support, IJRC will help close the gap between human rights guarantees and victims’ access to effective redress.
+By creating a one-stop online resource hub of practical, advocate-oriented materials, together with complementary tailored trainings and advocacy support, IJRC aims to help close the gap between human rights guarantees and victims’ access to effective redress.

 Our Mission